wiseman-timelord/Cpp-Vulkan-Agi/README.md

 ### Current Work
 1. Completing the scripts...
+- We are now using AMD ADL library and psutil and pywin32, to monitor, CPU/GPU, Processor Usage and Memory Load, because as it turned out again, the previous library was for linux.
+Again, the main_config handles the download and install, and the required files are located in ".\data\display-library".
+The scripts of the main program must be able to deal with and understand this.
 - Refractor scripts, create a ".\scripts\utility_shared.py" script, for functions used by, ".\main_config.py" and ".\main_launch.py", namely the import and export of jsons.
 The standalone script is just over the limit of
 - Determine if all the code is implemented correctly, by going over qwen-agent tutorials/examples.
 - pretty sure the llama.cpp code is mostly there, however we do want to examine the syntax, and ensure we utilize arguments in the command lines optimally and correctly.